Assignment 4: F♭ Interpreter

 Interpreter writing hints

-- Use the F♭ operational semantics rules as the guidepost: all you are doing is implementing those rules.
+- Use the F♭ operational semantics rules as the guidepost: all you are doing is implementing those rules, below the line is the case you are dealing with and above the line are the recursive evaluations needed.

 - For a warm-up, get the numbers and booleans to evaluate properly, then tackle functions.
 The BOOL interpreter is a very big hint on implementing boolean operations in F♭.